mmolimar/kukulcan/README.md

 [Ammonite](https://ammonite.io) is an improved Scala REPL with a lot of interesting features you can find very useful to load scripts or even code in an easier way.
 Obviously, you must install it previously.

-It already includes all dependencies and the Kukulcan Scala API to interact with Kafka.
+It already includes all dependencies, and the Kukulcan Scala API to interact with Kafka.

 > **NOTE**: If you're going to use Kukulcan with Ammonite, you'll have to publish the project in local, executing ``sbt publishLocal``.